SeraphAgent/ProofOfAutonomy/README.md

 # Proof of Autonomy: Verifiable Inference for All AI Agents

-> Built during the 2025 Coinbase AI Hackathon in San Francisco
-> Individual repositories and relevant code are linked under Technical Implementation.
+> Built during the 2025 Coinbase AI Hackathon in San Francisco.
+Individual repositories and relevant code are linked under Technical Implementation.

 ## 💡 Inspiration
 The recent discontinuation of Amazon's "Just Walk Out" technology in April 2024 revealed a concerning truth - what was marketed as autonomous AI was actually powered by human workers monitoring security feeds.
 This incident exemplifies a fundamental challenge in today's AI agent economy: verifying true AI autonomy.
 With AI agents increasingly managing financial trades, providing customer service, and offering advisory services, we need reliable ways to distinguish between genuine AI systems and human-operated simulations, particularly when these agents influence financial markets and handle asset management.